 The usual incision for implant augmentation is a short vertical opening in the hollow between the buttocks.
 Dr. Sasaki uses only FDA-approved anatomically contoured implants to obtain consistent aesthetic results.
 He will advise you of the appropriate size and shape of the implant that will be right for your new look.
 Dr. Sasaki will also confirm if the implant will be located in a pocket either under or over the main buttock muscle (gluteus maximus) for the most aesthetic appearance (with implant safety).

 The insertion of buttock implants should be performed in a certified outpatient facility or hospital under the supervision of a board-certified anesthesiologist.
 A temporary thin tube may be inserted to drain any excess fluid or blood for a few days.
 A pressure garment will be applied to the buttocks to reduce swelling and bruising and to hasten the healing process.
-Patients are instructed to wear this garment for four to six weeks.
-The patient is asked to keep pressure off the buttocks for at least six weeks with absolutely no sitting for ten days (except for toileting).
+Patients are instructed to wear this garment for 4 to 6 weeks.
+The patient is asked to keep pressure off the buttocks for at least six weeks with absolutely no sitting for 10 days (except for using the restroom).

 Dr. Gordon H. Sasaki

 Few plastic surgeons can match Dr. Sasaki's combination of expertise, compassion, and experience.
 He's a distinguished educator and a renowned innovator whose work and research have influenced a generation of plastic surgeons.
 Dr. Sasaki will work with you to make the improvements you desire.